|70.105 ~ 1800 ~ Northern Winter Moth ~ Operophtera fagata|

-A much less common species than the Winter Moth, but nevertheless under-recorded due to its winter flight time.
+A much less common species than the Winter Moth and under-recording due to its winter flight time adds to the sparsity of records.

 Wingspan : M & F, 32-40mm.